 Below are funding opportunities that are available from UAB departments and centers.
 Use the contact information provided to the contact listed to find out more about each particular funding opportunity.

 If you are interested in finding funding opportunities from sources outside of UAB please refer to IRAP's SPIN and SMARTS tools.
-Information about SPIN and SMARTS can be found at www.uab.edu/IRAP or by contacting IRAPPROFILE@uab.edu.
+Information about SPIN and SMARTS can be found at www.uab.edu/IRAPor by contacting IRAP@uab.edu.

 If you would like to have a funding opportunity posted to this list please fill out our form here(login required).

 UAB's Nutrition Obesity Research Center (NORC) will fund at least 3 nutrition-related P/F studies at up to $25,000/year.
 A second year of funding is possible through a competitive renewal process.
 (Renewal applications will be considered from investigators currently funded by the NORC P/F program.
 These applications should show substantial progress in the aims of the original application and propose important new aims that further enhance the prospect of extramural funding.

 In response to strategic investments by the UAB SOM in I3 relevant research, the UAB Comprehensive Cardiovascular Center is pleased to announce a joint RFA with the I3 steering committee to fund one or more pilot projects that focus on Inflammation, Infection or Immunity (broadly written) in the context of cardiovascular disease research.
 The I3 matching funds can be used to generate key preliminary data and/or to continue advancing projects that are undergoing extramural peer review.

 Projects, particularly multi-PI projects that have advanced beyond the first stages of planning are especially welcome.
 Projects that are responsive to an upcoming/issued RFA or will enhance likelihood of continued extramural P30/P50/P60 support for one or more UAB centers will be deemed highly responsive.